who owns wall street journal

 Who owns The Wall Street Journal and Fox News?

-Both The Wall Street Journal and Fox News are owned by Rupert Murdoch’s media conglomerates.
+Both The Wall Street Journal and Fox News are owned by Rupert Murdoch’s media conglomerate.
 The WSJ is part of News Corp, while Fox News is under Fox Corporation, a separate entity also controlled by Murdoch.

 Who bought The Wall Street Journal?